 Unlike the large wealth management firms, we adhere to the Fiduciary Standard.
 Put simply, we are required by law to put our client’s interest ahead of ours at all times.

 I love my job.
-I eat, live, and breathe financial planning.
-But, there’s only so much time in my day and only so many people I can help at any given time.
-This dilemma led me to the launch of Stay Wealthy San Diego.
+I’m proud of my firm.
+But there’s only so much time in my day and only so many people I can help.
+This dilemma led me to the launch Stay Wealthy San Diego.

-The goal of this site is simple: to educate and empower consumers to make smart financial decisions and KEEP MORE OF THEIR HARD-EARNED MONEY.
+The goal of this site is simple: to educate and empower people like you to make smart financial decisions so you can maximize your money and grow your wealth.

-There’s a lot of bad advice out there, but there’s also a lot of conflicting advice.
-Really, there’s just too much advice for the average, busy professional to sort it out on their own.
+There’s a lot of bad advice out there and a lot of conflicting advice.
+And even when the advice you can find is decent, there’s just too much of it for a busy professional to sort it out on their own.